dnsimple/dnsimple-support/content/articles/dnssec-and-secondary-dns.md

 Note that in practice, it is possible to run multi-provider DNSSEC without sharing ZSK private key material, however it is not guaranteed to work due to the condition described above with resolvers getting the DNSKEY and the RRset + RRSIG from different authoritative name servers.

-You can read more information about multi-provider DNSSEC in [RFC 8901 here](https://datatracker.ietf.org/doc/html/rfc8901).
+You can read more about multi-provider DNSSEC in [RFC 8901](https://datatracker.ietf.org/doc/html/rfc8901).